LUMC/python-course/README.md

 Programming course
 ==================

-This repository contains material for the first installment (August 2013) of a programming course for scientists organised by the department of Human Genetics of the Leiden University Medical Center.
+This repository contains material for the second installment (July 2014) of a programming course for scientists organised by the department of Human Genetics of the Leiden University Medical Center.

 The course is targeted at PhD students, Postdocs, or anyone willing to learn